walton5511/wikiwikihk/docs/guides/fast-level-up.md

 - _Always use the highest level armour you can wear._
 - _You don't need shell options for progressing yet._
+- _Secondary weapon recommendations are meant as support weapons._

 **Archer**: